GavinKingston/ai-case-study/README.md

   | Ubuntu | Backend Operating system |
   | Docker | Run Containers to accomplish various tasks |

   There are many more technologies involved with this project.
-I will continue to add to this list as I see more technologies used.
+This list will continue to be updated as more technologies are identified.

 ## Landscape